-We've come a long way in the last three years.
+We've come a long way in the last four years.
 Come read about our journey!

 How Scooter Became Mine

 In May 2015, four-week-old Scooter and her sister Minnie were found in a split limb of a tree following a storm in Washington, MO.
 A friend of mine, Julia, took them in to care for them and find them a home.
 My ex-partner, Dakota, who had just moved to Iowa for work, wanted to get two cats to add to his new home.
 It seemed like fate, so I called Julia and arranged a pickup time......